seqeralabs/wave/CONFIGURATION.md

 ## Container registry configuration

-Container registry configuration options mainly used for authentication purpose.
+Container registry configuration options mainly used for authentication purposes.
 The generic format for the attributes is `wave.registries.<registry_name>.username` and `wave.registries.<registry_name>.password`.
 You need to specify all the repositories you will use in the respective wave installation.
 Below are the standard format for known registries, but you can change registry name `(azurecr.io)` to specific one like `seqeralabs.azurecr.io `.